UNC-Libraries/SCTS-Documentation/Style Guide.md

 - Series 1.
 Correspondence and Related Material

 - Series 2.1.
 Other Writings

+## Capitalization of container lists

+Unless they are proper nouns or formal titles, only capitalize the first word of a folder title.

+- :smiley: _Folder 21 Annual reports_

+- :rage: _Folder 21 Annual Reports_

 **Capitalization of job titles:** Don't capitalize job titles unless they are used as an identifier before a name.